 - Your property is narrow.
 Installations for a wireless dog fence are suitable for properties whose width is at least 30 ft.

 - There are terrain problems on your property.
-The wireless pet fence is not suitable for sloppy or terraced property – try one of these instead.
+The wireless pet fence is not suitable for sloppy or terraced property – try an in-ground fence instead.

 - Your property is in a woody area or in a place where there are metal objects.
 The wood and the metal objects act as interferences to the signal.